-- Clearly label all containers that contain potential pollutants. - Store and transport liquid materials in appropriate containers with tight-fitting lids. - Place drip pans underneath all containers, fittings, valves, and where materials are likely to spill or leak. - Use tarpaulins, ground cloths, or drip pans in areas where materials are mixed, carried, and applied to capture any spilled materials. - Train employees on the safe techniques for handling materials used on the site and to check for leaks and spills.
+- Clearly mark or label all containers that contain potential pollutants. - Store and transport liquid materials in appropriate containers with tight-fitting lids. - Place drip pans underneath all containers, fittings, valves, and where materials are likely to spill or leak.
+Check drip pans periodically to prevent overflow during rain events. - Use tarpaulins, ground cloths, or drip pans in areas where materials are mixed, carried, and applied to capture any spilled materials. - Train employees on the safe techniques for handling materials used on the site and to check for leaks and spills.